Operational noise - Mount Ousley interchange

 How will operational noise be managed?

-The project aims to reduce operational noise by, building noise walls and at-property noise treatments to eligible properties.
+The project aims to reduce operational noise through road design and by, building noise walls and carrying out at-property noise treatments to eligible properties.

 We will be building or extending noise walls in three locations.